Anele0722/Building-an-XRP-Ledger./README.md

-# Basics of Building an XRP Ledger Connected Application with XRP-py
+# Building an XRP Ledger Connected Application with XRP-py
 This project is a guide to building an XRP Ledger connected application using XRP-py, a pure Python library built to interact with the XRP Ledger using native Python models and methods.

 ## Getting Started